 Getting a family pet is a big decision.
+There is so much to think about that you might not realise.
+Getting the right food for example is a big task, you need to think is cat food bad for dogs and what food should dogs eat.
 Whether it’s a goldfish or a dog, pets come with responsibility and they can really alter a family’s dynamic.
 While you’re weighing the pros and cons of pet ownership, consider these positives.

 The added duties associated with pet ownership have likely landed on your con list, however, it is important to consider the positive impact added responsibility can have on your brood.
 If kids are clamoring for a new pet, consider their role.
 Even a toddler can fill a food bowl twice a day, while older children can be held responsible for walks, baths, cage cleaning, and other duties.